creator-js/creator-cli/README.md

 After running the CLI and answering initial question with `components` option, file `./src/component.jsx` should be created.

+## <a name="domains"></a>Domains

+`domains` is an array of objects that contain information about what to create.

+The `name` field represents the name of the domain.
+When started, the CLI will first ask `What needs to be created?` question and in the list of choices there will be domain names.

+Domains consist of `questions`, `templates` and `structure`.

 ## <a name="questions"></a>Questions

 Questions can be added to provide more details about how to create files.
 CreatorJS uses [inquirer.js](https://github.com/SBoudrias/Inquirer.js#readme) to work with questions.